SomeoneWeird/railgun-js/documentation.md

   port: 4001
 });
 ```
-### client(serviceName, eventName, data, callback)
+### client(service, eventName, data, callback)
 The constructor function returns this function.
-This function polls `etcd` for hosts running `serviceName`, then randomly selects one from that list, and calls `eventName` with `data`.
+This function polls `etcd` for hosts running `service`, then randomly selects one from that list, and calls `eventName` with `data`.
 Finally, `callback` is called with `(err, response)`.
 Because it polls etcd for the hosts available, you don't need to manually keep track of hosts that are running particular services, this allows for massive horizontal scaling.

+`service` can also be an object containing `service` and `filter`.
+Filters have access to the following variables:

+* mem_total
+* mem_free
+* cpus_num
+* cpus_n - (where n is one cpu, value is clock speed in MHz)
+* loadavg_0
+* loadavg_1
+* loadavg_2

+Filters will only allow use of a service if the filter express returns `true`.
+This is useful if you know that you need at least 300mb free ram etc. Uses [https://github.com/joewalnes/filtrex](filtrex) syntax.

 #### Example
 ```js